 Not all archival material may be available for viewing.
 This could be for several reasons including GDPR, copyright and preservation/conservation.
 But the archives will inform you if any material has such restrictions.

 If you are unable to travel to the archives, we can provide digital copies of items and send them over to you.
 This is subject to legal restrictions as well as our IT facilities.
-For more information, you can view our access policy on our school website page.
+For more information, you can view our access policy under Archive Policies.

 The school archives collects material on all aspects of school life.
 Some of our key collections include: